zack-bitcoin/amoveo-docs/design/land_registry.md

 ====================

 The ideal land tax is the land value tax, popularized by Henry George.
 Design decisions should always be made to try and better approximate the land value tax.
 This means we try to tax only the value of the land, and not the improvements on top.
-To approximate the land value tax, we make a model to predict the land value, and we charge a higher tax on the portion of a plot's value that is below the prediction, and a lower tax on the portion of the value that is above the prediction.
+To approximate the land value tax, we make a model to predict the land value, and we charge a higher tax on the portion of a title's value that is below the prediction, and a lower tax on the portion of the value that is above the prediction.

 But, we need to use a Harberger mechanism to set the prices.
 So that means the tax always needs to be increasing as the price increases.
 This is why we have a non-zero tax on the portion of the value that is above the prediction.

-There is a minimum tax per land plot, to reflect the cost of having an entry in the database.
-This makes it costly to create plots that are excessively tiny.
+There is a minimum tax per title, to reflect the cost of having an entry in the database.
+This makes it costly to create titles that are excessively tiny.

-We don't want it to be cheap to have long thin threads of land.
-So, we need to charge a higher tax for plots that are long and thin.

 The binary land tree holds some info at every node.
-Each node knows how many land plots are below it, and the total value of the land plots below it.
+Each node knows how many land fields are below it, and the total value of the titles below it.
 We can use this array of numbers to help approximate the land value tax.

-P = predicted price of land plot according to a model of land value.
+P = predicted price of title according to a model of land value.
-Q = price of land plot choosen by owner. (must start at more than a certain limit per plot) A = area.
+Q = price of title choosen by owner. (must start at more than a certain limit per title) A = area.
-D = distance of furthest 2 corners.
+D = distance of furthest 2 corners in a title.
 C1 = constant choosen to set the tax rate.
 H = How many fold less tax to pay on improvements, (we need to pay at least some tax on improvements, so that the harberger mechanism works.
 This value should probably be about 10.)

-Tax paid by a single plot, per block = `(C1 * min(Q, (P + (Q - P)/H)) * (D^2 + A)/(2 * A))`
+Tax paid by a single title, per block = `(C1 * min(Q, (P + (Q - P)/H))`

 Global tax paid is at least `(C1 * (price of world))` per block.